emull8r/skorpyon/README.md

 # Disclaimer
 The developer is not reponsible for what end users do with this program.

-Port scanning is a lot like checking if the doors and windows of a house are locked or not.
-It's fine if you do it to your own house, or if you have permission; otherwise, it could land you in serious trouble.
-Please only scan networks that you own or you have permission to scan, either for education or legitimate white-hat penetration testing.
+Users should only scan networks that they own or have permission to scan for education or legitimate white-hat penetration testing.

 # Credits